 More than twenty mountains participate starting December 1/ check the website for blackout dates.
 Hunter and Windham participate and are close enough to parts of New Jersey for a day trip!
 Click over to sign up.

 PSAA 4th/5th Grade Snowpass

-January is Learn to Ski and Snowboard Month and in addition to the local mountains listed above, ski mountains in Maine, New Hampshire, Vermont, Michigan, Colorado, Utah, Idaho, and a group called Ski the Northwest Rockies offer low cost ski options for kids.
+January is Learn to Ski and Snowboard Month and in addition to the local mountains listed above, ski mountains in Massachusetts, New Hampshire, Vermont, Michigan, Oregon, and a group called Ski the Northwest Rockies offer low cost ski options for kids.
 If you’re traveling be sure to check these out!
-In fact, Jersey Family Fun is currently in talks with several ski resorts to have them featured in our upcoming Best Places for Kids to Learn to Ski series.

 Click over to learn more about the Best Places for Kids to Learn to Ski.

 Where will you ski for less this winter?